ambarmendez/ambarmendez.github.io/_posts/2020-04-28-Simple-Server.md

 ---
 title: Simple Server
-published: true
+published: false
 ---

 Before keep going with our mini-project about [Scraping from Scratch](https://ambarmendez.github.io/Scraping-From-Scratch); in this opportunity, we are going to use a basic server from [PyMOTW-3](https://pymotw.com/3/http.server/).
-So have ready to use two command-line interfaces one for the server and another one for the client.
+So have ready to use two command-line interfaces: one for the server and another one for the client.

 ```python
 from http.server import BaseHTTPRequestHandler, HTTPServer